Challenge the adventure spirit within you with a thrilling trek to the challenging Pin Parvati Pass and witness magnificent views of the Himalayas.

 Today you will begin your descent further towards Kaza as the terrain gets easier and greener right along the Pin river.
 The day includes views of colourful mountains and large grasslands, few streams, guided by the Pin river which are the signature views of the Spiti landscapes.

 Enjoy some insightful conversations with passing shepherds with their huge flocks of herd.
 Vehicles will be waiting for you at Mudh to zip you up to your hotel rooms at Kaza.
 Hot showers, fresh rooms and celebratory summit success parties await you.
 If you manage to stay through the exhaustion and the party, you will find your warm and soft beds welcoming you for an early night in.

-Transport will be provided Manali to start point and back from the end point as per the itinerary.
+Transport will be provided Manali to start point and back from the endpoint as per the itinerary.
 Accommodation arrangements will be in hotels at Kaza.
 There will be 2 guides for the group of maximum 15 trekkers provided.
 Camping arrangements will be of high quality.
-All meals as specified in itinerary.
+All meals as specified in the itinerary.

 Day 1 of the Pin Parvati trek: Drive from Manali to Barsheni – Trek to Rudranath

 Day 2 of the Pin Parvati trek: Trek from Rudranath to Kheer Ganga